 Who are Construction Managers?

-To control a project's time, cost, and quality, the CM leads a team of specialists, who oversee the different aspects of construction project management, including scheduling, safety, cost-estimation, design, quality assurance and more.
+To control a project's time, cost, and quality, the CM leads a team of specialists.
+These specialists oversee different aspects of construction project management, including scheduling, safety, cost-estimation, design, quality assurance and more.

 A Construction Manager is either a member of a capital project owner's staff, a consultant, or in some cases, a consultant/contractor hybrid.
 Most CMs come from a civil engineering background.
 Many of the top CMs also have extensive A/E/C industry experience as a contractor, or architect.

-Due to the growing demand for Professional Construction Mangers, Construction Management has emerged as its own, unique academic discipline.
+Construction management has always been unofficially practiced.
+However, it emerged as an independent profession in the late 1970's.
+Due to the growing demand for Professional CMs, Construction Management has developed into as its own, unique academic discipline.
 CMAA has joined forces with international accrediting agency, ABET to launch a criteria for undergraduate CM programs.
 This accreditation has already been adopted by several universities, including BYU, with many more schools in the application queue.

 What is CMAA?